 Hard-to-reach Spots: If the roller will not reach some of the deep spots, use a small paintbrush to “cut in” those areas.
-Depending on the color, you may require 2 coats of paint.
+Depending on the colour, you may require 2 coats of paint.

-If you have the time and patience to paint stucco, you will notice a freshly painted ceiling will bring a classic touch to your home.
+If you have the time and patience to paint stucco, you will notice that a freshly painted ceiling will add a classic touch to your home.
 Keep these stucco painting steps in mind to eliminate many of the common damages to stucco when refreshing the ceiling.

-If you want to paint or remove your stucco ceiling, at Home Painters Toronto we can help you do the job.
-With more than 30 years’ experience as painting professional painters in Toronto and the GTA, let our experience go to work for you.
+If you want to paint or remove your stucco ceiling, at Home Painters Toronto, we can help you do the job.
+With more than 34 years of experience as a professional painter in Toronto and the GTA, let our experience go to work for you.

 Please call us NOW at 416.494.9095, or email us at Brian@HomePaintersToronto.com to get a quote for your stucco ceiling painting or stucco ceiling removal project.
 And don’t forget to follow us on all our social channels below as well!